mhbeals/mhwood.github.io/histories/trove.md

 2007, the library deliberately chose one title from each state and territory in order to be geographically representative.
-Afterwards, particular attention was paid to the oldest or biggest newspapers from each state but there was a general desire among the partners not to focus exclusively on newspapers with the largest circulation but also to represent smaller or more remote communities with less reliable physical access to research libraries.
-Under this devolved model, State and Territory libraries nominated the newspaper titles or issues for digitisation and provided the microfilm from their collections while the National Library also selected titles for digitisation, its focus shifting year on year to address important themes, such as WWI, and represent non-geographical communities.
+Afterwards, particular attention was paid to the oldest or biggest newspapers from each state, though there was a general desire among the partners not to focus exclusively on newspapers with the largest circulation but also to represent smaller or more remote communities with less reliable physical access to research libraries.
+Under this devolved model, State and Territory libraries nominated the newspaper titles or issues for digitisation and provided the microfilm from their collections, while the National Library also selected titles for digitisation, its focus shifting year on year to address important themes, such as WWI, and to represent non-geographical communities.
 This selection process involved the consultation of newspaper historians and a microfilm supplier.
 This has led to some unevenness in periodisation across the collections, but this will diminish as digitisation continues.
-In general, this devolved decision-making process considered user demand, historical significance, geographical and regional coverage and microfilm status.
+In general, this devolved decision-making process considered user demand, historical significance, geographical and regional coverage, and microfilm status.
 The initial selection process, therefore, largely depended upon librarian expertise of significance and user demand, as well as the availability of microfilm copies of sufficient quality for digitisation.